stanimirovv/dependency-tracker/README.md

 Patch is considered less important as they are released significantly more often than major/minor versions.

 If for readability or scripting purposes you want the script to return only the decay score, you can use the envvar `ONLY_DECAY_SCORE=1`.
+You can also use `DECAY_THRESHOLD=<max decay score int>` to set a threshold for the decay score and have the script return a non 0 exit status if the decay score is above the threshold.

 ## Installation
 ```bash